Virginia · Off-grid & homestead potential

 Salem City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health, Roanoke County/Salem Health Department (Alleghany Health District).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Salem City costs about $295k, based on the latest county data.
+Land in Salem City runs about $6,876 per acre, based on the latest county data.

 Salem City gets about 43.8" of rain a year, with severe drought in roughly 0.8% of years.